 - ¼ teaspoon red pepper flakes

-- 1 cup low sodium chicken broth (or vegetable broth)
+- 1 cup low sodium chicken stock (or vegetable broth)

 - ½ cup half and half

-- In another medium bowl, combine the flour, salt, pepper, onion powder, and paprika.
-Reserve 2 tablespoons of the flour mixture in a separate bowl to thicken the green bean casserole, set aside.
+- PREP: Place the sliced onions in a medium bowl with the buttermilk.
+Allow the onions to soak for 1 hour.
+In another medium bowl, combine the flour, salt, pepper, onion powder, and paprika.
+Remove 2 tablespoons of the flour mixture in a separate bowl to thicken the green bean casserole with; set aside.

-- The casserole portion can be made up to 24 hours in advance.
+- HOW TO MAKE AHEAD: The casserole portion can be made up to 24 hours in advance.
 Reheat by adding the ingredients to a skillet.
 You may need additional milk or broth to help bring it back to desired consistency.
 I DO NOT suggest frying the onions ahead of time.
 These will taste best when made the day of.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.